 - Underdogs Never Lose: Despite being vastly outnumbered in most battles, Juvage always comes out on top, mostly due to having better troops, tactics, and terrifying the enemy.

-- We Can Rule Together: Ghenghis Khan makes this offer to Juvage, even throwing in his daughter in marriage.
+- We Can Rule Together: Ghenghis Khan offers Juvage to rule alongside him, even throwing in his daughter in marriage.
 Juvage refuses, since he wants to be the one who killed the Khan or die trying.
 He even asks the Khan to keep his gifts ready, since he'll be taking them after the battle.

-- Worthy Opponent: Juvage considers Ghenghis Khan to be one.
+- Worthy Opponent: Juvage considers Genghis Khan to be one.
+The feeling is mutual, as the Khan invites Juvage to be his son-in-law.